 This parameter is used with parameter 17.5 ALPHA APPEND to append a text value after the CLIP NUMBER or have no text appended.
+These are the options:

-17.4 CLIP APPEND ALPHA (default) NONE The text value entered in ALPHA APPEND is appended to the CLIP NAME and CLIP NUMBER No text is appended to the CLIP NAME and CLIP NUMBER --------------------- ---------------------- --
+ALPHA (default) The text value entered in ALPHA APPEND is appended to the NONE CLIP NAME and CLIP NUMBER No text is appended to the CLIP NAME and CLIP NUMBER

-17.5 ALPHA APPEND

-This parameter is used with parameter 17.4 CLIP APPEND to append a text value after the CLIP NUMBER.
+17.5 ALPHA APPEND This parameter is used with parameter 17.4 CLIP APPEND to append a text value after the CLIP NUMBER.
+These are the options:

-17.5 ALPHA APPEND A to Z (default Press ADJUST button up or down to change the ALPHA APPEND value from A to Z. Alphabetic values increment with A and Z wrapping around. ----------------------------------- --
+A to Z (default = A) Press ADJUST button up or down to change the ALPHA APPEND value from A to Z. Alphabetic values increment with A and Z wrapping around. (default = A) ALPHA APPEND value from A to Z. Alphabetic

-17.8 TAKE

-This parameter determines the TAKE number, from 1 to 999, that follows the CLIP NAME and CLIP NUMBER, followed by any ALPHA APPEND (if selected), generated for all clips while using this setting.
+17.8 TAKE This parameter determines the TAKE number, from 1 to 999, that follows the CLIP NAME and CLIP NUMBER, followed by any ALPHA APPEND (if selected), generated for all clips while using this setting.